 Anatomical damage should always be evaluated and diagnosed by experts in sports medicine.
 These doctors are uniquely qualified to relate bodily injury to its specific athletic cause.
 This is crucial knowledge to help guide patients towards safer participation in their beloved events, without repeating the same scenarios that led to the previous injury.

 Most muscular concerns do not require drastic or invasive intervention, but may require some form of physical therapy to fully resolve.
-Some soft tissue problems might require more aggressive treatment, such as reparative surgery, but this is not overly common, especially in younger gymnasts.
+Some soft tissue problems that cause gymnastics back pain might require more aggressive treatment, such as reparative surgery, but this is not overly common, especially in younger gymnasts.

 Spinal injury may or may not require therapy.
 Some fractures only need monitoring, while most intervertebral protrusions do not need any special care.
 However, both should always be monitored and some cases may require treatment if they compromise the integrity of the spinal nerve tissues or the central spinal cord.